 When we transfer two embryos, younger women have a 40% chance of having twins.
 When we transfer a single embryo, the chances of having twins is only 1% to 2% (in this case the one embryo that was transferred splits in the uterus and the result is identical twins).

 The risks associated with PGS are minimal.
 There is a 1% chance of causing harm to the embryo, which is very low, and 98% of fetuses survive the vitrification (freezing) and warming (thawing) process.

 Another risk (or benefit) is that we learn the gender of each embryo.
 It’s like having a 99.9% accurate ultrasound to discover the gender of the baby before you ever get pregnant.

 This is a much more detailed genetic test that screens the 5-placenta cells from the blastocyst for specific, single gene mutation.
 For example, cystic fibrosis (the most common genetic disorder diagnosed in Caucasian babies) or sickle cell anemia (the most common genetic disorder diagnosed in African American babies) can be prevented with PGD.

 The process of preimplantation genetic diagnosis can automatically include PGS, but it doesn’t work the other way around.

 As with PGS, the goal of PGD is to help patients/couples get pregnant and give birth to a single, healthy baby.
 Typically, preimplantation genetic diagnosis is recommended for couples who have:

-Typically, the PGS process adds between $3,000 and $5,000 to the total IVF cycle costs.
+Typically, the PGS process adds about $5,000 to the total IVF cycle costs.
 However, it’s important to keep in mind that the process also increases a couple’s chances of IVF success.
 While the extra price tag is expensive, it is more affordable than the cost of repeat cycles.

 The cost for PGD is roughly the same (and should automatically include PGS), but the price can go up depending on the rarity of the gene mutation you want to screen for.